ManwhoreDev/CoomersGuide.github.io/Source-files/Coomers-guide/Coomer.md

 Improving The AI's Prose
 ------------------------

-For all the effort you will put into your inputs through these considerations, it is an unfortunate truth that the AI is not always going to give back the same level of quality you put in.
-This may sound disheartening, but it's actually something of a gift in disguise.
+For all the effort you will invest in your inputs through these considerations, it is an unfortunate truth that the AI is not always going to give back the same level of quality you put in.
+At times, the AI does not feel like being cooperative with whatever it is that you're trying to construct in a given scene, which can be quite frustrating.
+The important thing to learn is that even if the AI is not working with you perfectly, what it gives you as output can be skillfully bent to your will with a little editing.

-After your inputs reach a certain level of quality, the AI's output is usually sufficient as a solid series of baseline sentences.
-With those baseline sentences handed to you, you are entirely free to run them through the considerations we have just discussed and then use (the edit button) to replace the AI's output with your remodeled sentences.
+After your inputs reach a certain level of quality, the AI's output is usually sufficient as a solid series of starter sentences that you can tweak for quality and tone.
+Once the AI has given you a few sentences that work well as a starting point for re-configuring, you are entirely free to run them through the considerations we have just discussed and then use (the edit button) to replace the AI's output with your remodeled sentences.
 Once you start doing this, your smut work-flow will reach new heights.
 This process of utilizing the AI's output as a starting point for enhancement---and not focusing on what the AI spits out on your first try as the metric for success---is what many users of AI Dungeon are talking about when they refer to AI Dungeon as a writing assistant.

+As you begin to work with the AI and fill the context window with enough quality text to completely saturate it for a given scene, you will often see the quality of the AI's responses spike dramatically.
+This is a unique point you can often take advantage of for erotic writing, where all of the AI's present focus is dedicated to a given scene because all of its active memory and context is centered around it.

 ### Making /alter Count